Ashker4477/sampleHotelBookingForm/README.md

 Open the command prompt here.

 1. type npm run install
-2. type npm run watch
+2. type npm run deploy

+On the browser go on to http://localhost:8000

 OR